MultiSafepay/docs/content/integration/ready-made/opencart/_index.md

 This technical manual is for installing and configuring our free plugin for integrating MultiSafepay payment solutions into your OpenCart webshop.

+For more information about the plugin and a preview, see Opencart – [MultiSafepay](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=39960).

 {{< details title="Test environment" >}}
 &nbsp;